hunter-teacher-cert/currdev-work-BolandTech/01_Compare.md

 Focus on the following:
  - Major differences
  - Major similiarities
  - Comparative streangths & weaknesses (That is does one cover a topic paticularly better/worse over the other.
-If both seem euqlly good then no need to comment).
+If both seem equally good then no need to comment).
  - Would you adopt anything from the curriculum you do not teach into your class if you could?
 Why?